aprilr4/tutorials/src/managing-files/index.md

 ## Creating a Repo

 To help you get comfortable with using git, let's create a test repository on GitHub, clone it to your local machine, and make some changes.
-This is just for practice right now, so don't worry if you mess up and have to start over.

-Start by [creating a new repo on GitHub](https://help.github.com/articles/create-a-repo/).
-Since this is just a test, name it `git-demo`, and give it some sort of description.
-Keep it public, but make sure you check the box that says you want a README file, so that your new repo will contain at least one file.
+Start by [creating a new repo on GitHub](https://help.github.com/articles/create-a-repo/) within your account.
+Use the following settings when you create the repo:

+- Repository Name: `git-tutorial`
+- Description: `Sample repo for git tutorial`
+- Public vs Private: choose `Public`
+- Initialize this repository with a README: ensuire that you check that box so that your repo will contain a README file
+- Choose `Create repository`

 GitHub repos always live within a particular account, and that account can belong to a single user (like you), or an entire organization.
 The full name of the repo is a combination of the account name and the repo name, and takes the form of `account-name/repo-name`.
 A given account may have multiple repos, but each repo must have a unique name within that account.
 Different accounts may have repos with the same name, as the full name contains both the account name **and** the repo name.